madmad02/Bc-Thesis_XRS_public/README.md

 # Bc-Thesis XRS : public
-These are the results of my bachelor thesis :: X-ray Spectroscopy of the Cosmic Web, and the code used within.
+These are the results of my bachelor thesis :: X-ray Spectroscopy of the Cosmic Web :: , and the code used within.

 - The full thesis can be found at the Masaryk University webpage: